michaelkolesidis/javascript-software-synthesizer-classic/.github/pull_request_template.md

 - [ ] Do we need to implement analytics?
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update.

-Thanks for contributing to JSS-01 | JavaScript Software Synthesizer!
+Thanks for contributing to JSS-01C | JavaScript Software Synthesizer Classic!